 Along the pathway of recovery, new techniques may be more beneficial in comparison to tried and tested methods.
 Every method of treatment has its own level of effectiveness and results so why not see if EFT is something that can help you or your loved one?

-At New Leaf Recovery, we believe tools like EFT can be useful to try when guiding and supporting those in their addiction recovery.
+Although this form of therapy can be done by yourself at home, at New Leaf Recovery, we believe tools like EFT can be useful to try when guiding and supporting those in their addiction recovery.
 Contact New Leaf today if you need support or advice in your addiction recovery.